At SST, learning is an entirely different experience.

 - 2017: http://sst2017-iss.blogspot.sg

 The school creates awareness of environmental sustainability through environmental education for both students and staff.
 A variety of learning opportunities are presented to students so that they are empowered to become responsible citizens of our planet and to use science and technology curb environmental problems.

 - Assembly programmes

 - Learning journeys

 Learn more about SST Environment Education via our e-publications here.

 Mathematics is brought to life by exposing the students to a variety of learning experiences.
 By teaching from first principles, students develop a deeper understanding of how theorems, laws and formulae are derived.
 Through performance tasks, students are given opportunities to apply Mathematics in their everyday lives.
 For a “Viva Voice” performance task, students will be asked to demonstrate their understanding of concepts and calculations via a recorded presentation.
 They would then share their videos with the rest of the class on an online platform.
 For a “Mathematical Modelling” performance task, students had to study a population pattern and write a report based on their findings.
 In the process, students integrate concepts from other disciplines, make assumptions within the context and propose solutions based on their mathematical calculations.

-The humanities curriculum is designed to promote deeper understanding of people, places and times by evaluating various political, economic and social factors.
+The humanities curriculum is designed to promote a deeper understanding of people, places and times by evaluating various political, economic and social factors.
 Students will encounter real-life examples that will contribute to a holistic perspective of the world, through the study of history, geography, economics and global interdependence.
 They will also have opportunities to embark on inquiry-based fieldwork, to challenge them to investigate, compile and publish authentic knowledge of their local communities.
 For instance, students develop their own iBooks to co-create their own learning, instead of using textbooks.
 Students also participate in Model United Nations, where they role-play as ambassadors or press members to deliberate on global political issues.